foxbow/mixplay/README.md

 The featurelist will probably not grow that much further as I just want to play music without the bloat of a full featured management software.

+# gmixplay
+the glade/gtk front end to mixplay.
+This is stil in development and due to changes in layout and features but will finally replace the ncurses mixplay.

 ### Features
 * Music database to avoid scanning on every start
 * Skipping titles forward/backward